-A trial run, using a specially created lazy-susan style rotating base, was a success and the team will photograph the tunics, coats and jackets at the end of September, ready for online viewing by the end of the year.
+A trial run, using a specially created lazy-susan style rotating base, was a success and the team will photograph the tunics, coats and jackets at the end of September, ready for online viewing in spring 2018.

 “This is a really interesting job,” says photographer Peter Byrne.
 “Firstly the uniforms are fascinating, and secondly there are a number of technical problems to be solved during the photoshoot.
 Firstly we used studio lights to light the uniform evenly on a white background and we had to spend a considerable amount of time ensuring everything lines up perfectly!
 The dummy wearing the uniform needs to stand perfectly straight, spin on an axis, and we need to turn it in increments of 36 to one full rotation.
 The lens of the camera also needs to be exactly in line with the centre of the dummy so there is no wobble on the final 360 degree spin.
 When the 36 photos are taken they will be cleaned up on the computer and all alignments are double checked.”